 Bilateral facet dislocation

-A flexion distraction type of dislocation of the C-spine, often a result of buckling force.
+A flexion distraction type of dislocation of the C-spine often results from buckling force.

 Odontoid fracture (types II and III)